SuryaNarendran/unity-2d-coordinate-display/README.md

 # 2D coordinate display helper for Unity
 a simple editor script that lets you see the grid coordinates that your mouse is hovering on in the scene window in 2D mode

+Add the scripts to a folder named 'Editor' inside your assets folder.
+Then you can toggle the coordinates from the 'Tools' menu on the top.